Toyota Corolla Touring Sports Review 2025: Price, specs & boot space

 Similarly, if you’re not too concerned with how quickly your car can go around a corner, the Toyota Corolla Touring Sports is a sensible and solid choice.
 And don’t even get us started on those brilliant, fuel-sipping hybrid engines.

-Of the two engine options, the 1.8-litre 122PS has everything you need, it’s plenty quick enough and returns in-town fuel economy that’ll take your breath away.
-That said, the 184PS 2.0-litre is a lot quicker and still very cheap to run.
+Of the two engine options, the 1.8-litre 141PS has everything you need, it’s plenty quick enough and returns in-town fuel economy that’ll take your breath away.
+That said, the 180PS 2.0-litre is a lot quicker and still very cheap to run.
+Older cars had 122PS and 184PS.

 As for trim levels, the standard specification is actually very strong.
-Basic Icon trim includes alloy wheels, adaptive cruise control, LED headlights, climate control, heated front seats, a touchscreen infotainment system with DAB, Bluetooth, Apple CarPlay and Android Auto, a reversing camera and a digital instrument display.
+Basic Icon trim includes 16-inch alloy wheels, Toyota Safety Sense, adaptive cruise control, climate control, sat-nav, a 10.5-inch screen and a 12.3-inch digital gauge cluster.

-The cars to beat are Volkswagen’s consummate all-rounder, the Volkswagen Golf Estate, the sharp to drive Ford Focus Estate and the incredibly spacious Skoda Octavia Estate, but there are also strong contenders in the shape of the latest SEAT Leon Estate, Peugeot 308 SW, Renault Megane Sports Tourer and Vauxhall Astra Sports Tourer.
-In comparison, the Toyota Corolla Touring Sports is not the best in the class but does offer a range of attributes unlike much of the competition.
+The cars to beat are Volkswagen’s consummate all-rounder, the Volkswagen Golf Estate, the sharp-to-drive Ford Focus Estate and the incredibly spacious Skoda Octavia Estate, but there are also strong contenders in the shape of the latest SEAT Leon Estate and Peugeot 308 SW.

 Comfort and design: Toyota Corolla Touring Sports interior